radiantearth/stac-spec/README.md

 ## In this Repository

-This repository contains the core specifications plus examples and validation schemas and tools.
+This repository contains the core specifications plus examples and validation schemas.
 Also included are a few documents that provide more context and plans for the evolution of the specification.
 Each spec folder contains a README explaining the layout of the folder, the main specification document, examples, and validating schemas.
 And there is one more specification in the STAC 'family', which is